 Solar water heaters are a great option and can significantly decrease the cost involved with heating all of the water in your home.
-Heating your water with natural gas or electricity is inefficient.
-However, solar water is inexpensive and more efficient.
-While some upgrades cost more initially, they can qualify you for deductions on your tax return for using green energy.
+Heating water with electricity or natural gas is not very efficient, but solar water heaters harness energy from the sun to keep water at a steady temperature.
+You may get tax deductions to offset the expense of installing some of this technology.